Ugandan Culture – Rich and Diverse – Including its Main Cultural Attractions

 Ssezibwa Falls is close to Kampala, just about 40 minutes – this is still an important place for the Baganda People, whose old ways have meaning.
 Even the present Kabaka Ronald Mutesi has placed a tree here.

 You can sometimes come across people with sacrifices of local brew beer, barkcloth, chickens, and goats.
-There is a fertility shrine in an indention in the rocks by the falls.
+A fertility shrine is in an indention in the rocks by the falls.

 There is a resort with restaurants above where you can have lunch.
 You can also take Nature and Birding Walks here.
 The Anglican Church of Uganda owns the site.